alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-09-04-rule-on-knowledge-seekers-insult-shaykhs.md

   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 publisher: alsalafiyyah.manhaj@gmail.com
-source: Majmu' Fatawa wa Maqalat by Shaykh Ibn Baz p.8/34, question 25
+source: Majmu' Fatawa wa Maqalat by Shaykh Abdul-Aziz Ibn Baz p.8/34, question 25
 summary: May Allah grant us and them guidance!
 It is obligatory upon the scholars to beware of Ghibah (backbiting) and Namimah (tale-bearing) and respect Muslims.
   Ghibah and Namimah are among the worst traits.
 A Muslim should beware of them.